-- Takeaway food and drink will be available from Alfreds café.
+- Food and drink will be available from Alfreds café.

 - In line with government guidance face coverings are mandatory onsite from Saturday 8 August 2020.

 - We have plenty of hand washing facilities, including sinks in restrooms and hand sanitiser stations throughout the museum.